vezmaxwell/Artist_Index/README.md

 - Font Awesome
 - Google Fonts

+## Planning

+We began by discussing a quick plan.
+We knew we wanted to create something music based, and spent a little while trying to find a good free music API to use.
+This proved to be fairly difficult.
+Once we settled on using the AudioDB API we decided on which features to include.
+We knew we wanted a live search bar, and chose which artist details we wanted to display.

 ## The Build

 As the project only lasted a few days, I'll highlight and explain some key features/functionality.